 Before you "dive in" to online career networking, there are some important steps to complete first:

-- Clean Up Your Online Image: Make sure all inappropriate or potentially offensive content has been removed from your online presence.
+- Clean Up Your Online Image on Social Media: Make sure all inappropriate or potentially offensive content has been removed from your online presence.
 You want to give a positive, professional impression to those you are networking with online.
 Review these social media tips for further assistance on cleaning up your social media accounts.

 - Develop Your Brand: A key to networking success is personal branding.
 You want to develop a clear idea of who you are as a professional and what you have to offer before reaching out to others online.